 Self Magazine created their inaugural Breast Cancer Awareness Month issue which featured Evelyn Launder the then Senior Cooperate Vice President of the cosmetic giant Estee Lauder and cancer survivor.
 In 1992 Self Magazine reached out to Lauder again for the same campaign.

-As Penny and Lauder’s campaign grew they approached Charlotte Haley to join their cause but she turned them down siting Self Magazines commercial ties as a problem.
+As Penny and Lauder’s campaign grew they approached Charlotte Haley to join their cause but she turned them down seeing Self Magazine's commercial ties as a problem.

 Undeterred they continued and came up with what they coined “150 Pink” a standard yet elegant shade of the color.
 Over 1.5 million ribbons were handed out that year.

-At Global BP Solutions, we are proud to help spread awareness of Breast Cancer this year.
-We hosted an in house Pink Friday where our staff came wearing pink joining the world in the fight for the cure to Breast Cancer.
+At SupportDDS, we are proud to help spread awareness of Breast Cancer this year.
+We hosted an in-house Pink Friday where our staff came wearing pink joining the world in the fight for the cure to Breast Cancer.